1 Part Course |

 Book places now

-A practical course that combines hands-on AI governance and supplier due diligence with clear guidance on ICAEW ethical standards, Information Commissioner's Office requirements, and the EU AI Act, while addressing AI’s strengths, limits, and emerging technology risks.
+A practical course combining hands-on AI governance and supplier due diligence with clear guidance on ICAEW ethical standards, Information Commissioner’s Office requirements, and the EU AI Act, while addressing AI’s strengths, limitations, and emerging technology risks

 A man standing on a balcony in a multi-level office building and taking a view of the city